What would you say to your Congressional representative if they told you they were going to raise taxes on gasoline by $0.53 a gallon?

 The bill also tries to buy off businesses that might otherwise try to defeat the legislation.
 Thus carbon-heavy manufacturers like steel and cement will get $213 billion "to help them adjust," while fossil-fuel utilities will get $307 billion in "transition assistance."
 No less than $34 billion is headed to oil refiners.
 Given that all of these folks have powerful Senate friends, they will probably extract a larger ransom if cap and trade ever does become law.

-In these turbulent economic times, Democrats and Barack Obama will propose to increase the price of gas, outsource millions of jobs to overseas providers, and create a massive new bureaucracy funded by your (additional) tax dollars.
+In these turbulent economic times, Democrats are proposing to increase the price of gas, outsource millions of jobs to overseas providers, and create a massive new bureaucracy funded by your (additional) tax dollars.

 The American Consumer summarizes the fatally flawed "Cap-and-Trade" approach.